About usPartner with usListen to our podcasts

 Neighborhoods

-Jung Lee 1 Furniture and Home Furnishings Chelsea Tenderloin
+Jung Lee 1 Furniture and Home Furnishings Tenderloin Chelsea

 Jung Lee has always had a vision.
 Starting in 2002, she and her husband began implementing this vision through their event planning business, Fete.
 But after years of helping folks optimize their celebrations, Jung decided to delve even deeper, opening a shop to display luxury home decor.
 There is no theme: traditional designs mingle with modern ones, and therein challenge more staid categorizations of items.
 The result is energetic and adventurous, but most of all beautiful to behold.